everest-linux/glacier/README.md

 # Latest News

+4/13/22 > Multi-repository support has been temporarily removed, due to incorrect error handling.
+0.7.5rc

  4/12/22 > Added support for multiple repositories (world, galaxy, universe, multiverse, and their testing counterparts).

  4/5/22 > Added package timestamps.
 New package uploads will be halted until all current packages have timestamp capabilities added.
 To do this, add a script called (package_name).ts.sh, which should contain 2 commands: